History of the Mali Empire: First Crisis (Note: Periodization of Mali's imperial crises taken from Person, 1981.)

 Meanwhile, the western part of the Mali Empire also faced a new threat: the Fula warlord Tenguella.
-By the 1490s he and his son Koli Tenguella had taken control of much of the Futa Jallon and upper Senegal river valley.
+By the 1490s he and his son Koli Tenguella had taken control of much of the Futa Jallon and upper Senegal River valley.
 Their raids threatened Mali's communication and trade lines with the critical gold-producing region of Bambuk and the vassal states of Kaabu, Wuli and Niani.
 Cut off from the desert-side trade, Mali's economy now depended heavily on these western provinces and the trade with the Portuguese that had begun in the 1450s.
 Under Mansa Mahmud Keita II, diplomatic contacts were established with the Portuguese in an attempt to secure an alliance against the Fula, or at least to purchase weapons.
 An embassy arrived at the Malian court in 1493, but no support was forthcoming.
+The small Portuguese mission, their haggard condition, and their paltry gifts did not impress the Mansa; he claimed to know of only one great Christian king, the Holy Roman Emperor.

 In 1511, Tenguella invaded the Kingdom of Diarra, whose rulers called for help from the Songhai.
 Umar Komajago, a brother of Askia Mohammad I, answered the call, killing the invader in 1512 and establishing Songhai hegemony in the area.
 This gave Mali an opportunity to strike back, driving Tenguella's son Koli out of his base in Futa Jallon.
 He moved to Futa Toro, where he established the Denianke Kingdom.
 The recapture of the Futa Jallon ended the imperial crisis, leaving a Mali Empire that was cut off from their former vassals on the edge of the Sahara but still a powerful state.

+It's around this time, circa 1510/13, that Leo Africanus visited the region and would later give a brief description:

+"Mali stretches along a branch of the Niger for a distance of perhaps three hundred miles.
+It borders on the preceding kingdom in the north, and in the south on a desert with arid mountains.
+In the west its limits are primitive forests that stretch to the ocean, while in the east it borders the territory of Gao.
+In this country there is a very large village of nearly six thousand homes, which is called Mali.
+It is from this village that the whole kingdom takes its name.
+The king and his court live there.
+The country has abundant grain, meat and cotton.
+In this village are a great number of craftsmen and merchants, both local and foreign...
+The inhabitants are rich on account of their trade, as they furnish Ghana and Timbuktu with many products.
+They have several temples, priests and professors who teach in the temples, since there are no colleges.
+They are the most civilized, the most intelligent, and most highly regarded of all the Blacks."